-At sites where GA AAMP collects PM2.5 samples on an integrated basis, the samples are measured using very similar techniques utilized for measuring PM10.
+At sites where GA AAMP collects PM{2.5} samples on an integrated basis, the samples are measured using very similar techniques utilized for measuring PM10.
 The official federal reference method (FRM) requires that samples are collected on TeflonTM filters with a PM{2.5} sampler for 24 hours.
 A specialized particle size sorting device is used to filter the air, collecting only particles 2.5 microns in size and smaller.
 The filters are weighed in a laboratory before and after the sampling period.
 The change in the filter weight corresponds to the mass weight of PM{2.5} particles collected.
 That mass weight, divided by the total volume of air sampled, corresponds to the mass concentration of the particles in the air for that 24-hour period.
 This data is collected using the FRM, and the data is appropriate to use for making attainment determinations relative to the PM2.5 NAAQS.
-Currently, GA AAMP uses the Thermo Scientific Partisol 2025 (RFPS-0498-118 or EQPM-0202-145), and as GA AAMP replaces these Thermo 2025 filter-based PM{2.5} FRM monitors, the Met One sequential filter-based PM2.5 FRM monitors (RFPS-0717-245) will be used as the replacement.
+Currently, GA AAMP uses the Thermo Scientific Partisol 2025 (RFPS-0498-118 or EQPM-0202-145).
+GA AAMP may choose to replace some of these Thermo 2025 filter-based PM2.5 FRM monitors with the Met One sequential filter-based PM2.5 FRM monitors (RFPS-0717-245).
 The sampling frequency for integrated PM2.5 sampling varies by site, based on EPA rules, and is listed with each individual site's information in Appendix A of this document and in Table 1 below.
-On a semi-annual basis, GA AAMP's Quality Assurance Unit audits these PM{2.5} samplers.
+On a semi-annual basis, GA AAMP's Quality Assurance Unit audits these PM2.5 samplers.